atomic-hkust-gz/lighthouse-tracking/README.md

   #### Instructions

-  This is a reimplementation of the official Arduino library, which is entirely C-based, runs on the NRF52840, and does not use the NRF SDK.
+  This is a reimplementation of the official Arduino library: [TriadSemi/TS4231 (github.com)](https://github.com/TriadSemi/TS4231/tree/master)..

   #### Files